King's Regiment (Liverpool): Inter-war (1918–1939)

 Hostilities did not end for the 17th King's on 11 November; the battalion had sailed for Murmansk, Russia, in October as part of an Allied intervention force assembled to support the "White" forces in their civil war against the Bolsheviks.
-The battalion was moved to Archangel, where it was based intact for a short period.
+The battalion was moved to Arkhangelsk, where it was based intact for a short period.
 The battalion's companies served separately for the duration of their stay in Russia, until the 17th left in September 1919.

 The Territorial Force was disbanded and later reformed as the Territorial Army and the regiment's battalions were also reformed.
 However, inter-war reductions and reorganisations reduced the regiment's territorial battalions from six to just one by 1937.
 The 8th disbanded in the early 1920s, the 9th was absorbed by the Royal Engineers, and a restructuring of the Territorial Army's infantry in the mid-1930s converted the 6th, 7th, and 10th to new roles.
 The 6th were transferred to the Royal Engineers and became 38th (King's) Searchlight Regiment, Royal Engineers.
 The 7th joined the Royal Tank Regiment and became the 40th (The King's) Royal Tank Regiment, and the 10th became a battalion of the Queen's Own Cameron Highlanders.